-The best examples of these local priority habitat are sites that support species of high conservation importance, such as bittern; support good populations or assemblages of key species such as water vole, amphibians, dragon or damselflies; or provide a rich site for wetland plants or invertebrates.
+The best examples of these local priority habitats are sites that support good populations or assemblages of species of conservation importance.